Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### An application takes 40 seconds to process instructions received in an Amazon SQS message.
-Assuming the SQS queue is configured with the default VisibilityTimeout value, what is the BEST way, upon receiving a message, to ensure that no other instances can retrieve a message that has already been processed or is currently being processed?
+Assuming the SQS queue is configured with the default `VisibilityTimeout` value, what is the BEST way, upon receiving a message, to ensure that no other instances can retrieve a message that has already been processed or is currently being processed?

-- [x] Use the ChangeMessageVisibility API to increase the VisibilityTimeout, then use the DeleteMessage API to delete the message.
+- [x] Use the `ChangeMessageVisibility` API to increase the `VisibilityTimeout`, then use the `DeleteMessage` API to delete the message.
-- [ ] Use the DeleteMessage API call to delete the message from the queue, then call DeleteQueue API to remove the queue.
+- [ ] Use the `DeleteMessage` API call to delete the message from the queue, then call DeleteQueue API to remove the queue.
-- [ ] Use the ChangeMessageVisibility API to decrease the timeout value, then use the DeleteMessage API to delete the message.
+- [ ] Use the `ChangeMessageVisibility` API to decrease the timeout value, then use the `DeleteMessage` API to delete the message.
-- [ ] Use the DeleteMessageVisibility API to cancel the VisibilityTimeout, then use the DeleteMessage API to delete the message.
+- [ ] Use the `DeleteMessageVisibility` API to cancel the `VisibilityTimeout`, then use the `DeleteMessage` API to delete the message.

 **[⬆ Back to Top](#table-of-contents)**